vmichnowicz/jquery.formvalidate/README.md

 ### messageParent

-CSS selector of parent element of message (success or failure) messages.
+CSS selector of parent element of success and failure message.
 By default this is `div`.
+This selector is relative to each input.
+Starting at the input we go through each parent and see if it matches the provided selector.
+This will tell us were to place each error and success messages.
+For this reason it is nice to wrap each set of labels and inputs in some sort of container element.

 ### messageElement